molarmanful/lin/docs/commands.md

 - <code>sl</code>: `si` but follow local scoping rules
 - <code>:</code>: set a key-value pair in an object, where index 0 is the key and index 1 is the value
 - <code>::</code>: bring ID at index 0 as string into global scope
-- <code>type</code>: pushes 1 if index 0 is a number, 2 if string, 3 if list, and 0 if anything else (ex.: undefined)
+- <code>type</code>: pushes 1 if index 0 is a number, 2 if string, 3 if list, 4 if object, and 0 if anything else (ex.: undefined)
 - <code>es</code>: execute string at index 0
 - <code>e*</code>: `es` on index 1 for number of times given by index 0
 - <code>e&</code>: `es` if index 0 is truthy